-LESSON PLAN PORTFOLIO Create a Lesson Plan e-Portfolio.
+E- PORTFOLIO Create a Lesson Plan e-Portfolio.
 Combine the activities completed during this course, as well as other appropriate resources, to help create your LP e-Portfolio.
-Use one of the online programs of your choice such as "Livebinder" at http://www.livebinders.com/ or "Pathbrite" at https://pathbrite.com/your-portfolio/#portfolio-top to prepare your electronic portfolio.
+Use an online program of your choice such as sites.google.com to prepare your electronic portfolio.